+where $\left\{ h_{n}=1\right\} _{n=1}^{N}$ is the guided value for both $\ell_{1}$-NMF\ \cite{Hoyer_02_NNSP_NMF_l1} and $\ell_{1/2}$-NMF\ \cite{Qian_11_TGRS_NMF+l1/2}.
 However, the mixed level of each pixel varies over image grids, as shown in Fig.\,\ref{fig:illustrate_individual_mixedLevel}.
 It is more reasonable to impose an individual sparsity constraint according the mixed level of each pixel.
-To this end, we propose an iterative method to learn a guidance map $\mtbfh\in\mtbbR_{+}^{N}$, by which the sparsity constraint in the $\ell_{p}\left(0.5\!\leq\! p\!\leq\!1\right)$ \footnote{Fan et al. has shown that the sparsity of $\ell_{p}\left(0.5\leq p\leq1\right)$ solution increases as $p$ decreases, whereas the sparsity of the solution of $\ell_{p}\left(0<p\leq0.5\right)$ shows little change with respect to $p$~\cite{Fan_2001_JASA_LaNorm,Qian_11_TGRS_NMF+l1/2}.
-Thus, to ensure the sensitivity of the individually sparsity constraint, it is sufficient to use the $\ell_{p}\left(0.5\!\leq\! p\!\leq\!1\right)$-norm in our model. }-norm will be individually applied as
+To this end, we propose an iterative method to learn a guidance map $\mtbfh\in\mtbbR_{+}^{N}$, by which the sparsity constraint in the $\ell_{p}\left(0.5\leq p\leq1\right)$\footnote{Fan et al. has shown that the sparsity of $\ell_{p}\left(0.5\leq p\leq1\right)$ solution increases as $p$ decreases, whereas the sparsity of the solution of $\ell_{p}\left(0<p\leq0.5\right)$ shows little change with respect to $p$~\cite{Fan_2001_JASA_LaNorm,Qian_11_TGRS_NMF+l1/2}.
+Thus, to ensure the sensitivity of the individually sparsity constraint, it is sufficient to use the $\ell_{p}\left(0.5\!\leq\!p\!\leq\!1\right)$-norm in our model. }-norm will be individually applied as